awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-verify.md

    Amazon Pinpoint automatically detects the TXT record within 72 hours\.

 When verifying your domain, consider the following:
 + You can send from any subdomain of the verified domain without specifically verifying the subdomain\.
 For example, if you verify *example\.com*, you don't need to verify *a\.example\.com* or *a\.b\.example\.com*\.
-As specified in [RFC 1034](https://tools.ietf.org/html/rfc1034), each DNS label can have up to 63 characters, and the whole domain name must not exceed a total length of 255 characters\.
++ As specified in [RFC 1034](https://tools.ietf.org/html/rfc1034), each DNS label can have up to 63 characters, and the whole domain name must not exceed a total length of 255 characters\.
-+ You can verify up to 10,000 identities \(domains and email addresses, in any combination\) per AWS account\.
++ You can verify up to 10,000 identities \(domains and email addresses, in any combination\) in each AWS Region\.